Fear is a powerful emotion which can have significant economic implications.

 One of these is the size of the budget deficit.
 Certainly a budget deficit of £200bn in one fiscal year is no insignificant problem.
 Yet, the depth of the recession is arguably even more serious.

-A report by Fathom Consulting argues that the Conservatives plans to cut spending may cause serious problems for economic growth and push the economy back into recession. (link at Telegraph)
+A report by Fathom Consulting argues that the Conservatives plan to cut spending may cause serious problems for economic growth and push the economy back into recession. (link at Telegraph)

 In other words, we need to be concerned about the problem of rising levels of government borrowing, but, we have to keep things in perspective and worry about the biggest problem first.
 It can be dangerous to fear one problem ignoring other issues.